 6. Ditch guilt, remember your why, choose happiness.

-Remembering why you chose to live a simple life will keep you on the path to happiness.
+Remembering why you chose to live your life a certain way, whether that be slow and simple, filled with luxury, or beyond the status quo, your why will keep you on the path to happiness.
 Guilt will melt away when you stay true to your why.

 7. Tapping, zapping, fingerprinting, and e-transferring is not the way to go.

 Here’s where I get all money on you.
-If you want to be intentional with your money and what you purchase, I highly recommend a cash envelope system to any electronic means of payment.
+If you want to be intentional with your money and what you purchase, I highly recommend having a system that works for you, preferably a cash system, (jars or envelopes) to any electronic means of payment.
 Pay with CASH.

 You know that feeling you get when you look at your bank balance and go WTF !!*&&** Where’d it all go?